oscdoctest/Qi-Docs/docs/OMF_Ingress_Specification.rst

 A description of each of the headers can be found in the `OMF spec <http://omf-docs.osisoft.com>`_.
 When sending messages to OSIsoft Cloud Services, the value of the ``producertoken`` header must be set to a security token obtained from the OCS Portal.
-This security token is used to authenticate the sender and authorize for use with a particular Tenant and Publisher.
+The security token is used to authenticate the sender and to authorize the sender for use with a particular Tenant and Publisher.

 Message Types
 -------------

-OMF message types fall into three categories: Type, Container, and Data.
+OMF message types fall into three categories: Type, Container, and Data, which are described below.

 * **Type messages**

-  A Type message is interpreted by OSIsoft Cloud Services as a QiType in the OSC Data Store.
+  A Type message is interpreted by OSIsoft Cloud Services as a QiType in the OCS Data Store.
   Because QiTypes are immutable, update operations are not supported.
 The keywords in the Type definition are interpreted as follows: